Termite Barriers vs Baiting Systems: What's Best for Your Home?

 There are two types of termite barriers:

-1. Physical Barriers: During construction, these barriers are made from materials like steel mesh, sand, or plastic sheeting that are placed around the foundation to block termites from gaining concealed access to your home.
+Physical Barriers: During construction, these barriers are made from materials such as steel mesh, sand, or plastic sheeting and are placed around the foundation to block termites from gaining concealed access to your home.

-2. Chemical Barriers: Barriers are best used for preventing termite entry rather than eliminating active infestations.
+Chemical Barriers: Barriers are most effective in preventing termite entry rather than eliminating active infestations.
 It involves the application of liquid termite-resistant chemicals that are either sprayed or injected into the soil around the home.
 Although many modern chemical treatments are designed to be less harmful to humans, pets and the environment, chemical barriers may still pose risks to local ecosystems.
-The chemicals repel or kill termites that meet the treated area.
+The chemicals repel or kill termites that come into contact with the treated area.
 It's important to remember that while chemical barriers can be effective at repelling and killing termites, they are not foolproof.
 Over time, factors such as soil disturbance, chemical degradation and the movement of termites can affect the barrier's effectiveness.
 Some termite species may even develop resistance to certain chemicals, making it harder for barriers to provide long-term protection.

 What Are Termite Baiting Systems?